JooryAlzahrani/uqu-maps-srs/README.md

 ## Notes
 This repository serves as a **portfolio entry** showcasing the SRS for an academic project in Software Engineering at Umm Al-Qura University.

+## License

+This project is licensed under the [MIT License](./LICENSE) – see the LICENSE file for details.